-Elizabeth Jo is in her last semester of the Master of Publishing degree at the University of Sydney.
-As part of the degree, Elizabeth interned at SUP from March to June 2021.
+Elizabeth Jo interned at SUP in March 2021 as part of the Master of Publishing degree at the University of Sydney.

 What have you been working on at SUP?

-The best thing about SUP is that I got to try a bit of everything.
-I focused more on marketing, so I’ve compiled media contact lists, written a few press releases, posted some content for SUP’s Instagram, and come up with questions for author Q&As.
-I’ve also had a hand at filling in metadata for backlist titles, attempted indexing, and a little bit of proofreading.
+The degree has a heavy emphasis in editorial so I’ve used the internship to delve deeper into other aspects of publishing.
+I focused more on marketing and communications: compiling media contact lists, writing a few press releases, posting content for SUP’s Instagram, and devising questions for author Q&As.
+On the more production side, I’ve also had a hand at managing metadata for backlist titles, indexing and proofreading.

 What has been the best part of the role?
 How about the most challenging?